gorango/yank/README.md

 ## Token Counting

-`yank` supports counting the number of tokens in the output using the `tiktoken` library.
+`yank` supports estimating the number of tokens in the output using a lightweight heuristic.
 This is particularly useful for AI applications where you need to estimate costs or ensure content fits within model limits.

 ### Usage